Friends (White Lies album)

+Background

-Friends is the fourth studio album by English indie rock band White Lies.
-It was released by BMG on 7 October 2016 on digital download, vinyl LP and CD.
+Friends was released by BMG on 7 October 2016 on digital download, vinyl LP and CD.
 A special box set was also issued via the band's website and official store containing two coloured cassettes, the first containing the album and the second with four bonus tracks on side C and four demos on side D. The box set also contained a download code on a "credit card" and a cheque-book style booklet with photos, lyrics and maze games.

+The first four bonus tracks from the cassette box set edition were also released on CD in Japan and later released digitally in February 2017.